 “Belknap captured the eloquence of the music with his luxurious playing that embraced the lyricism fully….
 Belknap’s fingers certainly flew up and down the fingerboard.
 And his dexterity was paired with a lightness that brought a shimmering quality to the music.
 It was a tour de force performance.”

-He currently serves as the concertmaster and soloist with the LA East recording studio and has been the featured violin soloist on many sound tracks including “The Work and the Glory” movies, the “The Iceland Saints”, the online video games “Lord of the Rings” and “Dungeons and Dragons”.
-He shared the stage, performing chamber music with international artists Jeffrey Solow, Scott Ballentyne, Steve Balderston, Mark Kosower, John Novacek, Denise Djokic, Menahim Pressler, and Miriam Fried.
+He has performed as a guest artist at the International Music Festival of the Adriatic in Italy, The George Enescu International Violin Competition in Romanica, The Barge Music Series in NYC, and served as concertmaster of the Illinois Symphony and Chamber Orchestras.
+Professor Belknap also performed and recorded the complete Beethoven Piano and Violin Sonatas soon to be released on the Tantara Label.
+Mr. Belknap also serves as the concertmaster and soloist with the LA East recording studio and has been the featured violin soloist on many sound tracks including “The Work and the Glory” movies, the “The Iceland Saints”, the online video games “Lord of the Rings” and “Dungeons and Dragons”.
+In recent years he has performed chamber music with international artists, Jeffrey Solow, Scott Ballentyne, Steve Balderston, Mark Kosower, John Novacek, Denise Djokic, Menahim Pressler, Miriam Fried and many others.